rspamd/rspamd.com/doc/fuzzy_storage.md

 The  **public** `pubkey` should be copied manually to the remote host, or published in any way that guarantees the reliability (e.g. certified digital signature or HTTPS-site hosting).
 As always the **private** `privkey` should never be published or shared.

-Each storage can use any number of keys simultaneously, one for each remote client:
+Each storage can use any number of keys simultaneously, one for each remote client (or a group of clients):

 ~~~ucl
 worker "fuzzy" {